truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 Each SMB share on the list also has a toggle you can use to enable or disable the service for that share.

 ### Starting the Service Using the System Settings
-To make SMB share available on the network, go to **System Settings > Services** and click the toggle to running for **SMB**.
+To make SMB share available on the network, go to **System Settings > Services** and click the toggle to for **SMB**.
 Set **Start Automatically** if you want the service to activate when TrueNAS boots.

 ### Service Configuration
 Configure the SMB service by clicking <i class="material-icons" aria-hidden="true" title="Configure">edit</i>.
-Unless you need a specific setting or are configuring a unique network environment, we recommend the default settings.
+Unless you need a specific setting or are configuring a unique network environment, we recommend using the default settings.

 ## Mounting the SMB Share
-The instructions in this section cover mounting the SMB share on system with the following operating systems.
+The instructions in this section cover mounting the SMB share on a system with the following operating systems.

 ## Mounting on Linux System
 Verify that your Linux distribution has the required CIFS packages installed.